Zeno and the Stoics

 "[A]ccording to the Stoics the cognitive impression is judged to be cognitive by the fact that it proceeds from an existing object and in such a way as to bear the impress and stamp of that existing object; and the existing object is approved as existent because of its exciting a cognitive impression" (Sextus Empiricus, Against the Ethicists 183).

 "An impression is an imprint on the soul: the name having been appropriately borrowed from the imprint made by the seal upon the wax.
 Of impressions, some are cognitive and some are not cognitive.
-The former, which the Stoics say is the criterion of reality, is defined as that which proceeds from a real object, agrees with that object itself, and has been imprinted seal-fashion and stamped upon the mind: the latter, or non-cognitive, that which does not proceed from any real object, or, if it does, fails to agree with the reality itself, not being clear or distinct" (Diogenes Laertius, Lives of the Philosophers VII.1.45).
+The former, which the Stoics say is the criterion of reality, is defined as that which proceeds from a real object, agrees with that object itself, and has been imprinted seal-fashion and stamped upon the mind: the latter, or noncognitive, that which does not proceed from any real object, or, if it does, fails to agree with the reality itself, not being clear or distinct" (Diogenes Laertius, Lives of the Philosophers VII.1.45).

 Assent to a cognitive impression issues in a κατάληψις.
 This word means "seizing" or "grasp."
 Because Cicero uses cognitio for his translation of κατάληψις in the Stoic theory of knowledge.
 (Academica II.17), "cognition" is a traditional English translation for this grasp.

 All cognitions are true because the propositional contents of all cognitive impressions are true, but not all cognitions are knowledge.
-Knowledge, the Stoics think, is assent no rational means can convince one to withdraw.
+Only the wise have knowledge, according to the Stoics.
+Everyone else has "opinion" (δόξα).
 They took this to be what Socrates showed.

 Cicero describes how Zeno explains assent, cognition, and knowledge.